Conner-Anderson/discord-hvz-docs/docs/index.md

 For information about HvZ: [humansvszombies.org](https://humansvszombies.org/)

+For official releases and to see the source code, see the [:simple-github: GitHub](https://github.com/Conner-Anderson/discord-hvz).

+Need help setting up and running an HvZ game, either with this bot or in general?
+Contact me at *conneranderson.dev@gmail.com*

 ## Summary

 This bot was developed to run HvZ games at LeTourneau University in Texas, but is now published for use anywhere.
 A version of it has been used each semester at LeTourneau since Fall 2019.
 It is a *simple and streamlined* system designed to leverage the easy-to-use features of Discord which already manages accounts, permissions, and messaging.
 It was developed in response to the popular service *HvZ SOURCE* going offline.